mkonicek/coding-time/content/blog/code-review/index.md

 slug: /code-review
 ---

 This is a post on authoring pull requests.
-The tricks in this post will help you achieve the following:
+The tricks below will help you achieve the following:

 - The pull request gets a thorough review, with useful feedback.
 - The reviewer can understand the pull request in as little time as possible.